neka/Cart66-Also-Bought/README.txt

 1. An example of the plugin being used after formatting to fit the existing style of the site.

 == Changelog ==

+= 1.0.1 =

+* Fail gracefully if Cart66 or Cart66 lite is not installed.

 = 1.0 =